Gordon Head: Name

 The neighbourhood shares its name with the small strip of land that juts out into Haro Strait, east of Margaret Bay, in the community's north-east corner.
 Gordon Head is named after Admiral John Gordon, who in 1845 commanded HMS America in the North Pacific.

 Parks

-Gordon Head has 28 parks ranging in size from the minuscule Balmacarra Park to the magnificent 184-hectare Mount Douglas Park (PKOLS), the largest park in Saanich.
+Gordon Head has 28 parks ranging in size from the minuscule Balmacarra Park to the magnificent 184-hectare PKOLS (Mount Douglas Park, the largest park in Saanich.